Dean Coady OBE SRMC

 He has shared his knowledge of gangs, County Lines and Child Criminal Exploitation across the UK – assisting adult Safeguarders to support children in their charge.
 He also teaches young learners safety drills to increase personal resilience to child criminal exploitation (County Lines) allowing them to exit potentially dangerous situations and divert from criminal influences.

-When not working with Safeguarders and young people in the UK, Dean trains Anti-Poaching Bush Rangers throughout Africa.
+When not working with Safeguarders and young people in the UK, Dean trains Anti-Poaching Bush Rangers throughout Africa and South East Asia.

 All of Dean’s workshops are highly interactive.
 Prepare to engage!